AaltoSciComp/scicomp-docs/index.rst

 [`twitter <https://twitter.com/SciCompAalto>`__]  We consist of Science-IT (HPC, the Triton cluster and RSEs), certain department ITs, and other friends.  :doc:`You can join us </about/join>`.
-Along with general Welcome guide:
+Along with general Welcome guide,

 .. toctree::
    :maxdepth: 1